Kamenjane

 Kamenjane (Kameњaнe, Kamjan) is a village in the municipality of Bogovinje, North Macedonia.
 It is located about seven kilometres west of Tetovo.
 The name (Kamenyane - English spelling) means stoneville in English.
 Kamenjane used to be the seat of a separate municipality that bore its name before it was merged with that of Bogovinje in 2004.

+History

+Kamenjane is attested in the 1467/68 Ottoman tax registry (defter) for the Nahiyah of Kalkandelen.
+The village had a total of 55 Christian households, 3 bachelors and 5 widows.

+According to the 1467-68 Ottoman defter, Kamenjane exhibits mixed predominantly Orthodox Christian Slavic and minority Albanian anthroponyms.

 Demographics

 As of the 2021 census, Kamenjane had 3,654 residents with the following ethnic composition: